Women and girls in the Philippines are in need of your support.

 CARE has been providing emergency relief and development assistance in the Philippines since 1949.

-In the Philippines, CARE incorporates gender- and gender-based violence programming in its humanitarian response and development work.
+In the Philippines, CARE incorporates advancing women and girls and safer programming in its humanitarian response and development work.

 CARE provides health and hygiene support to communities affected by crisis.